One of the countries that are often avoided as a holiday destination is India, even though it has a lot of touristic potentials.

 India has 102 national parks, which means there is no lack of natural beauties.

-The Keoladeo National Park in Bharatpur is one of the most popular, but there are plenty others.
+The Keoladeo National Park in Bharatpur is one of the most popular, but there are plenty of others.

 There is also Ranthambore and Desert National Park.
 The latter is the perfect place to go sandboarding.
 The dunes are spectacular.
 It is a popular activity which attracts plenty of tourists each year.